cetinkaya/lastweekday/README.md

 # lastweekday
-lastweekday provides a simple method to get the last weekday of a given month.
+lastweekday provides a simple Ruby method to get the last weekday of a given month.

 ## Examples